-Beyond just knowing what to do in Ronda, Spain, there are a few tips and things to consider to make your trip more enjoyable.
+Beyond just knowing what to do in Ronda, Spain, there are a few tips and things to consider to make your Ronda trip more enjoyable.

 Give yourself more than one day in Ronda, Spain

-If you try to cram all the activities above into just one day, you won’t have time to simply relax and enjoy the views, which are some of the best views in the entire country!
+If you try to cram all the activities above into a day trip to Ronda, you won’t have time to simply relax and enjoy the views, which are some of the best views in the entire country!

 Spend at least one night

-Many people visit Ronda as a day trip from Seville or Cordoba.
+Many people visit Ronda as a day trip from Seville, Malaga, or Cordoba.
 But if you spend at least one night in Ronda, you will get to see the village after the other tourists leave.
 Plus, there is something so magical about Puente Nuevo at night when it is illuminated.
-After the sunset, I sat on our balcony for hours, which had incredible views of the bridge.
-(Keep reading for our lodging recommendations if you are wondering where to stay in Ronda, Spain.)
-I had a glass of wine and just relaxed.
-Life stood still.
-It was a fantastic break in the middle of a jam-packed 2-week itinerary that took us from Lisbon, to Sintra, Portugal, to the Algarve coast, to Seville and Cordoba, Spain, to Ronda, and finally across the Strait of Gibraltar to Morocco.